brightfav/2.GIT_Project/README.md

 4. I run ***git commit -m "initial commit" to commit my changes to git.

-in step 4 adding the ***-m*** flag enables the addition of a comment to the command. it is best practice to always state a reason for the commit being made.
+in step 4 adding the ***-m*** flag enables the addition of a comment to the command ensure to make it as descriptive as possible. it is best practice to always state a reason for the commit being made.

 ![2 making a commit](https://github.com/brightfav/git-project-2/assets/107005839/fff52bfb-68c0-4442-8802-08914916b491)

+### Work with branches

+a branch in git helps create different copies of my source code which will enable me to make changes to it without affecting my original code.

+to create a new branch I use ***git checkout -b new-branch-name***

+the image below shows the output of the command